Curve Card Review 2023: Fees, Safety, Usability, and More

-When it comes to handling money, security, reputability, and support are understandable points of interest for many prospective customers.
-In Curve's case, while the company certainly checks all of these boxes, it has run into bad press over the last several years for allegedly overpromising more than it has delivered — both in terms of its business and in terms of its services to customers.
+Regarding handling money, security, reputability, and support are understandable points of interest for many prospective customers.
+In Curve's case, while the company checks all of these boxes, it has run into bad press over the last several years for allegedly overpromising more than it has delivered — both in terms of its business and customer services.

 Credibility and Security

 Curve — operating as Curve OS Ltd in the UK and Curve Europe UAB in the EEA — is fully licensed, authorised, and regulated by the Financial Conduct Authority and the Bank of Lithuania.
-Founded in 2015, the company has offices in London and Vilnius and is on track to launch in the US in the very near future, too.
+Founded in 2015, the company has offices in London and Vilnius and is also on track to launch in the US very shortly.

 Curve is also partnered with Mastercard and Visa to facilitate payments using their card services.
-However, American Express blocked Curve from using their card services amid a controversial 2019 decision.
+However, American Express blocked Curve from using its card services amid a controversial 2019 decision.

-However, all things considered, Curve is indeed a reliable and secure company that can most certainly be trusted as an app to handle basic financial services, such as aggregating one's bank cards.
+However, all things considered, Curve is a reliable and secure company that can most certainly be trusted as an app to handle essential financial services, such as aggregating one's bank cards.

 Curve's customer support feature is available in-app, and as a customer, you'll be able to contact a customer support agent within minutes during standard operating hours.
-Curve also offers a FAQ section on its website addressing a large number of questions.
-However, several users have complained that the FAQ is difficult to understand and that customer service can be very slow to respond.
+Curve also offers a FAQ section on its website addressing many questions.
+However, several users have complained that the FAQ is challenging to understand and that customer service can be very slow to respond.

-However, it is well worth pointing out that Curve appears to be genuinely concerned with addressing all customer feedback, complaints, and questions that appear online, indicating that they are approachable and solution-oriented.
+However, it is well worth pointing out that Curve is genuinely concerned with addressing all customer feedback, complaints, and online questions, indicating that they are approachable and solution-oriented.

 Curve scores excellent marks when it comes to finding information that's relevant to customers.
-Its website is simple, clear, and covers all of the details necessary to open an account, including how long you can expect to wait and what you can expect to pay.
+Its website is straightforward and covers all the details necessary to open an account, including how long you can expect to wait and what you can expect to pay.

-While we'd have liked the information about Curve's fees in general, and its currency exchange fees and exchange rates in particular, to have been more prominently displayed on its website (as opposed to appearing only in the FAQ here and here), overall, the company does an excellent job of displaying all the crucial information to new customers.
+While we'd have liked the information about Curve's fees in general.
+Its currency exchange fees and exchange rates, in particular, have been more prominently displayed on its website (as opposed to appearing only in the FAQ here and here); overall, the company does an excellent job of communicating all the crucial information to new customers.